Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/README.md

 **To pass this course, you must earn at least a 70% weighted average, according to the following breakdown**:

-- Django Tutorial: 20%
-- Assignments & Class Participation: 50%
+- Assignments & Class Participation: 70%
 - Quizzes/Assessments: 30%

 In order to pass this course, you must also: